JetBrains/kotlin-wrappers/kotlin-react/README.md

 ## kotlin-react

-Kotlin wrapper for React library
+Kotlin wrapper for React library.
+Major version number of this wrapper matches that of React itself.

 ### Installation